|

 as in "not merely a result of CD players reading different track times",

+not as in "actual extra chunks of music").
 All is not gold that glitters, from Michael Pabst:

 I don't like the 1998 Spence Chrislu remastered versions (although better